RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * Add ROS topics backward compatibility to all dvrk_robot applications
 * PID class should have state joint data initialized before it's started (i.e. joint names list is empty in rostopic)
 * Fix CMake/Catkin for OpenIGT and ATIFT (not really dVRK but would help)
+* Compute wrench at tooltip based on joint torques and publish as ROS topic
-* Add dark-openigt to cisst-saw
+* Add dvrk-openigt to cisst-saw
 * Cleanup cisst CMake to avoid WARNING and use STATUS instead (reduce catkin build messages)

 Maybe for later releases: